Probing symmetries of quantum many-body systems through gap ratio statistics: The setting

 \subsection{Summary of our results}

-In this paper we extend the Rosenzweig-Porter approach to derive the joint distribution of consecutive nearest-neighbour spacings $P(x,y)$ of a compound spectrum.
+In this paper we extend the Rosenzweig-Porter approach to derive the joint distribution of consecutive nearest-neighbour spacings $P(x,y)$ of a compound spectrum made out of several spectra with arbitrary distribution.
 It is given by the very compact expression Eq.~\eqref{pxy}--\eqref{Hxyfinal}, for which we give a probabilistic interpretation.
 We then obtain $P(r)$ from the analog of Eq.~\eqref{pr2sym1bloc}, namely

 Applying our expressions to the RMT expressions Eqs.~\eqref{wignersurmize} and~\eqref{wignersurmize3}, we obtain a closed general expression for $P_{\mathbf{N}}(r)$.
 We then apply this general formula to the case of identical block sizes $N_i=N/m$, for which we use the short notation $P_m(r)$.
 Some of these calculations result in exact closed (albeit complex) forms, others require a numerical integration.
 Besides the full distribution, we will also consider the average gap ratio $\langle r \rangle_{m}=\int_0^1 r P_m(r) dr$ and the limiting value for vanishing gap ratio $P_m(0)=\lim_{r\rightarrow 0}P_m(r)$, as they turn out to be of great practical use to identify the existence of a symmetry ($P(0)=0$ in the no-symmetry case $m=1$).
+In Section \ref{sec:smallsize} we also consider the quantity $I_m^{1/4}=\int_0^{1/4}dr\,P(r)$, which proves useful to identify symmetries in an experimental setting where few realizations of the spectrum are available.
 Our results are summarised in Table \ref{tabcoef}.
 In the electronic supplementary material, we provide a Mathematica notebook allowing to reproduce our calculations.